FragileTech/plangym/docs/source/notebooks/Tutorial.md

 new_state, observ, reward, end, info = data
 ```

-We interact with the environment by applying an action to a specific environment state via `plangym.Env.step`.
+We interact with the environment by applying an action to a specific environment state via `plangym.PlanEnv.step`.
 We can define the exact environment state over which we apply our action.

 As expected, this function returns the evolution of the environment,